thijoubert/chulapa/collections/_posts/2021-07-06-Control-PowerPlatform-Access.md

 <img src="https://thijoubert.github.io/assets/img/posts/2021-07-06_PowerPlatform_18.png" >

-From this point, only users who have been assigned a license by an administrator will be able to take full advantage of the features of the Power Automaton and Power Apps.
+From this point, **only users who have been assigned a license by an administrator will be able to take full advantage** of the features of the Power Automate and Power Apps.
 {: #myid .alert .alert-info .p-3 .mx-2 mb-3}